bethanyalicehall/routes-of-europe-MS1/README.md

 Following on from this a list of opportunities were put together.
 Each opportunity was then rated on a scale of 1-5 in two dimensions.
 1. Importance
-    - How crucial is it this oppurtunity?
+    - How crucial is it this opportunity?
 2. Viability/Feasibility
     - How realistic is implementing this opportunity?